martinberlin/brotli/README.md

     // To flash the micro:
     pio run --target upload

-Note: The decompression is working but so far could not make run successfully the BrotliEncoderCompress method.
+Please note that the decompression is working fine but so far could not make run successfully the BrotliEncoderCompress method with a quality higher than 1.
+It compresses without errors so far and quite good even with this quality issue.
 Have fun with it and if you make further tests I will appreciate if you send me a short message to my twitter [@martinfasani](https://twitter.com/martinfasani) or here on github.
 Please add an Issue if you need more examples and fork this to provide your own.

 #### Autotools-style CMake